 After climbing the specially diverted road over the tunnel for the new Murcia – Madrid AVE train line, you’ll soon notice an old bridge across the valley to your right.
 Another kilometre or so along the way a small diversion takes you up to a viewpoint from where it becomes obvious why this bridge is called cinco ojos or 5 eyes.
 The upper tier of the supports consists of four arches with on further archway underneath.
 It’s a fabulous sight but the trees in the valley obscure it in places.
 Also at the viewpoint you can look over the dried-up riverbed of the Vinalopó.
 Nowadays it is a giant field of reeds and their movement in the breeze can be mesmerising.

-A little further along the footpath is an old Arabic-style water cistern.
+Back on the main path, climb up to an old Arabic-style water cistern.
 With red rocks in the distance behind it, this construction is rather picturesque.
 Nearby there is a short walk to another valley where you can find the quatro ojos (4 eyes) bridge.
 If you follow the signpost to the viewpoint you may be surprised that there is no safety fence preventing you from getting to the bridge itself.
 Surely the viewpoint should allow you to see the bridge in its full glory rather than the vertigo-inducing sight of the narrow aqueduct track across the valley.
 Luckily it’s not too difficult to get a safer view!

 One thing that did puzzle me though: I often listen to Radio Aspe in the car or on Tune-In.
 The station calls itself la voz de la valle de las uvas (the voice of the valley of the grapes), but where are all the grapes?
 I didn’t see a single vine all day!